reactioncommerce/docs/how-tos/extend-graphql-with-remote-schema.md

 # How To: Extend GraphQL with Remote Schema Delegation

-If you have an external service providing a GraphQL interface and you would like to make it available via the main Reaction GraphQL API, here's how to do it.
+If you have an external service providing a GraphQL interface and you would like to make it available via the main Open Commerce GraphQL API, here's how to do it.
 For this example, we'll use the [public sample Pokemon GraphQL API](https://github.com/lucasbento/graphql-pokemon) from `https://graphql-pokemon.now.sh`.

 ## Export your service's schema